elastic/apm-nodejs-http-client/docs/internals/client-streams.md

 The apm-nodejs-http-client object instantiates the stream-chopper [in its constructor](https://github.com/elastic/apm-nodejs-http-client/blob/7f352b2181533435eee11d9da4d41a15ac607851/index.js#L95).
-The stream-chopper is a single instance object.
+The stream-chopper is intended to be a long lived single instance object.

 ```javascript
     this._chopper = new StreamChopper({